 ABOUT FEDERAL PROGRAMS

 Talladega County Schools benefit greatly from federal educational funding.
-Nearly $2.5 million of Title I, Title II, Title IV, and Title V funding are utilized annually by the district to supplement the instructional program across the district.
+Over $2.7 million of Title I, Title II, Title IV, and Title V funding are utilized annually by the district to supplement the instructional program across the district.

 Title I is a federal program that was established to narrow the gap in academic achievement between low-income students and their peers by providing supplemental funding to school districts.
 Title I is included as part of the larger Every Student Succeeds Act.
 The Talladega County School district uses Title I funding for a variety of purposes at 15 of the district's schools.
 Teachers providing supplemental instruction are employed for each of the district's Title I schools.
 Supplemental instructional materials and educational technology are purchased as well.
 In the coming months, changes will be implemented as the Every Student Succeeds Act (ESSA) is instituted across the nation.